tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 I however plan to release the full open source code, along with the research paper, after acceptance.

-**NOTE**
-You can save all the following scripts and configuration files in the same folder and run all the commands in the that folder.

 **TL;TR;**
 To make the work easier for the laziest, I made a small repository with all the following examples at this [link](https://github.com/tregua87/DockerNetwork).